More on that theory in a later post. For now, I want to say—with all due humility—that I won big time!

 Nyad never made it out of the harbor in 2010.
 She had waited too long to begin the paperwork.
 By the time she enlisted help in high places, it was too late.

-A few years later, Nyad gave a fascinating interview.
-“Never give up: the courage of swimmer Diana Nyad” arrived in 2015 a part of efforts to promote her so-called memoir, Find a Way.
+A few years later, Nyad gave a fascinating interview to limitlesspursuits.com.
+“Never give up: the courage of swimmer Diana Nyad” arrived in early 2015, just ahead of her so-called memoir, Find a Way.

 Nyad revisits her Manhattan first:

 When I became the first woman to circle Manhattan Island, there was an enchantment to stroking powerfully down the mighty Hudson River….

 But that’s not the best part.
 “Who were your early influences in swimming,” the unnamed interviewer asks.
 Nyad responds: